bitaps-com/pybgl/docs/source/contributing.rst

   4. Add a record intp file into ``change.log``.

-  5. Commit changes to own aiohttp clone
+  5. Commit changes to own pybgl clone

   6. Make pull request from github page for your clone against master branch